Worried why your email subscribers are not increasing?

 Upon completion of testing, we compare the results and send an email with the highest metrics to the remaining number of subscribers (60%).

-I have shared with you all the methods that will help you increase your email open rates and CTR.
-If you have not previously adhered to some of them, most likely this is what influenced the success of advertising campaigns.
-Now you can go to the email tracker, download the extension and keep track of how many emails were opened by your customers and whether the links were followed.
+We have shared with you all the methods that will help you increase your click to open rate.
+If you have not previously adhered to some of them, most likely this is what influenced the success of your advertising campaigns.
+Now you can go to the email tracker, download the extension and keep track of how many emails were opened by your customers, how much time they have spent, has the bounce rate reduced, and overall how has your CTOR been impacted.

 If, even after observing our 11 points, the indicators do not grow, check if your letters reach the leads at all.
 There may be problems with configuring the DMARC policy.
-Check for errors in SPF and DKIM entries, and then start advertising campaigns again, taking into account all the recommendations.
-Good luck!
+Check for errors in SPF and DKIM entries, and restart the advertising campaigns taking into account all the recommendations essential to boost up the CTOR.